ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

         }
     }
     probability := float64(sucess) / float64(trials)
-    fmt.Printf("The probability of at least 2 persons in a group of %d people share a birthday is %.2f%%\n", num_people, 100.0*probability)
+    fmt.Printf("The probability of at least 2 persons in a group of %d people share a birthday is %.2f%%\n", numPeople, 100.0*probability)
 }

 // returns a slice with the uniqueSlice elements of a given slice